 Therefore in this parable, we find two main points:

 1. In the church good and evil are intermingled and

 2. A time of separation has been set.

 Day 27- THE PARABLE OF THE SCRIBE AND HOUSEHOLDER

 In this parable, Jesus used scribe as a synonym for disciple or “learner”.
 Jesus commissioned His disciples to be scribes.
 They were to interpret the mystery and message of the Kingdom of Heaven to an ignorant world.

-I hope you have an understanding of why Jesus taught so much about the Kingdom of Heaven.
+Can you see why Jesus taught so much about the Kingdom of Heaven?
 The rule of God within men’s hearts was His mission and every man and woman was infinitely precious to Jesus – so precious that He sacrificed His entire life to purchase us for God.
 While the purchase price has been paid, God has left it open for every man to decide for himself whether or not he wants to submit to God’s ownership.
-The decision to belong or not to belong to the Kingdom of God is made by every man before his death.
-We either accept God’s Lordship, reject it or don’t think about it.
+The decision to belong or not to belong to the Kingdom of God is made by every man sometime before his death.
+We either accept God’s Lordship, reject it, or don’t think about it.
 A decision to ignore it is a decision of rejection.
-Both decisions have eternal consequences and God’s heart for you is that you’ll spend eternity with Him.
+Both decisions have eternal consequences but God’s heart for you is that you’ll spend eternity with Him.